nemonical/freenet-scaffold/README.md

   field depending on another appears after it.
 This is important for cases where one field's `apply_delta` relies on another field's state.

-- **Handling `None` Deltas**: Even if a field's delta is `None`, its `apply_delta` method will still be called.
-Use this to handle dependencies on the parent state or other fields.

-## Testing

-The crate includes comprehensive tests demonstrating a common pattern:

-1. Create two versions of the state (`old` and `new`).
-2. Call `verify` on both.
-3. Generate a delta with `new.delta(&old, ...)`.
-4. Clone `old`, apply the delta, and assert equality with `new`.

-This pattern ensures that your delta logic is accurate and that `apply_delta` maintains the necessary invariants.

 ## License

 This project is licensed under the **GNU Lesser General Public License v2.1** (LGPL-2.1-only).
-See the `LICENSE` file for the full text.

 ## Contributing

-Contributions are welcome.
-Please run `cargo test --all` before submitting a pull request.
+Pull requests are welcome.

 ---